andreaseger/svm_helper/goals_and_requirements.md

 classifiaction problem.
 This means a data entry is either in the class(true) or not (false)

-- creation of a feature dictionary based on trainingsdata and one of the provided algorthms for feature selection:
-  - DocumentFrequency
-  - InformationGain
-  - Bi-Normal-Separation
-  - Geometic Mean of Bi-Normal-Seperation and Information Gain

-- it should be possible to use a Dictionary effective to generate Feature Vectors from the data set.

 - regain compatability with jruby
 - make ruby-stemmer optional as it is a c-extention, handle missing of that gem accordingly.